greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 :   `FILLFACTOR` - B-tree, bitmap, GiST, and SP-GiST index methods all accept this parameter.
 The `FILLFACTOR` for an index is a percentage that determines how full the index method will try to pack index pages.
 For B-trees, leaf pages are filled to this percentage during initial index build, and also when extending the index at the right \(adding new largest key values\).
 If pages subsequently become completely full, they will be split, leading to gradual degradation in the index's efficiency.
 B-trees use a default fillfactor of 90, but any integer value from 10 to 100 can be selected.
 If the table is static then fillfactor 100 is best to minimize the index's physical size, but for heavily updated tables a smaller fillfactor is better to minimize the need for page splits.
 The other index methods use fillfactor in different but roughly analogous ways; the default fillfactor varies between methods.

 :   `BUFFERING` - In addition to `FILLFACTOR`, GiST indexes additionally accept the `BUFFERING` parameter. `BUFFERING` determines whether Greenplum Database builds the index using the buffering build technique described in [GiST buffering build](https://www.postgresql.org/docs/9.4/gist-implementation.html) in the PostgreSQL documentation.
-With `OFF` it is disabled, with `ON` it is enabled, and with `AUTO` it is initially disabled, but turned on on-the-fly once the index size reaches [effective-cache-size](../config_params/guc-list.html).
+With `OFF` it is deactivated, with `ON` it is enabled, and with `AUTO` it is initially deactivated, but turned on on-the-fly once the index size reaches [effective-cache-size](../config_params/guc-list.html).
 The default is `AUTO`.

-:   `FASTUPDATE` - The GIN index method accepts the `FASTUPDATE` storage parameter. `FASTUPDATE` is a Boolean parameter that disables or enables the GIN index fast update technique.
-A value of ON enables fast update \(the default\), and OFF disables it.
+:   `FASTUPDATE` - The GIN index method accepts the `FASTUPDATE` storage parameter. `FASTUPDATE` is a Boolean parameter that deactivates or enables the GIN index fast update technique.
+A value of ON enables fast update \(the default\), and OFF deactivates it.
 See [GIN fast update technique](https://www.postgresql.org/docs/9.4/gin-implementation.html#GIN-FAST-UPDATE) in the PostgreSQL documentation for more information.

     **Note:** Turning `FASTUPDATE` off via `ALTER INDEX` prevents future insertions from going into the list of pending index entries, but does not in itself flush previous entries.
 You might want to VACUUM the table afterward to ensure the pending list is emptied.